 Military schools are most definitely not alternative schools.
 Alternative schools are specialized schools catering to children with emotional and other difficulties.
-Their programs focus on remediatiion for the most part.
-Military schools no the other hand provide a military style structure to every day life combined with comprehensive academic, athletic and extracurricular programs.
+Their programs focus on remediation for the most part.
+Military schools no the other hand provide a military style structure to everyday life combined with comprehensive academic, athletic and extracurricular programs.
 Many parents and students find that appealing and therefore choose to attend a military school.

 Knowing that your child will receive a comprehensive education in academics, sports, extracurricular activities as well as a solid military training is, in my opinion, the most important benefit a military school offers.
 No more worry about planning all that activity and making it happen.
 The school does it as part of its daily, ongoing program.
 Seamlessly.
 Professionally.
 Effectively.

 Private schools aim to educate the whole child.
 Education is not just the academics, important though those may be.
 Education also involves teaching children to get along with each other, to respect views which differ from theirs and to be an effective part of a team.
 Because private school classes are small with typically 12-16 students, your child will receive the personalized attention she deserves.
 The athletics and extracurricular activities combine with the military training to develop your daughter's abilities and personalty to the fullest extent possible.

 And finally you need to remember that you chose the school and the school chose you.
-Both parties mutally agreed to this partnership.
+Both parties mutually agreed to this partnership.
 There's no passive acceptance factor here.
 You didn't have to send your child to a school simply because you lived within school district boundaries.
 You wanted your child to attend that specific private school.
 That school wanted her to attend.

 5. Going to a military school guarantees you a place in one of the service academies.